 Your Vision Benefits

-VSP Provider Non-Network Provider
+Vision Care Services (one per calendar year) VSP Provider Non-Network Provider

+Safety Glasses:

-Provided up to \$65 allowance \$25
+Frame Provided up to \$65 allowance \$25

+Lenses (per pair)

-Provided in full \$30
+Single vision Provided in full \$30

-Provided in full \$35
+Bifocal Provided in full \$35

-Provided in full \$45
+Trifocal Provided in full \$45

-Provided in full \$60
+Lenticular Provided in full \$60

-Provided up to \$65 allowance Provided in full Provided in full Provided in full

-\Participant can choose contacts OR lenses.
+Participant can choose contacts OR lenses.
 Coverage for both is not provided by the Plan.
+Benefit is for employees only.
+Safety Glasses Benefit is in addition to regular lenses or contacts.